-That’s because autonomous mining solutions eliminate the need for human machine operators, which can improve safety, equipment availability and overall productivity on any mine site without machine operators sitting in the cab.
-That’s particularly important for remote operations where attracting and retaining skilled human labor is a challenge.
+That’s because autonomous solutions can improve safety, equipment availability and overall productivity on any mine site without machine operators sitting in the cab.
+That’s particularly important for remote operations where attracting and retaining skilled labor is a challenge.
 Autonomous equipment also reduces the chances for injury by limiting the number of people working around moving equipment while enhancing equipment availability and overall productivity.